danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 	![Lab10001](Media/lab10001.png)

-	This information is required to indentify the first and last range value for the Parition Funtion
+	This information is required to indentify the first and last range value for the Partition Funtion

 1. Calculate the number of rows per month in the unpartitioned table to identify partition boundaries